DouglasUrner/GDP1/units/4/tutorials.md

 * Define GameObject
 * Define component
 * Add a component to a GameObject
+* Describe the purpose of the Heirarchy view
 * Select a GameObject in the Heirarchy window and focus on it
 * Enter & exit play mode - testing
 * Describe the purpose of the Rigidbody component
+* How are custom components implemented?